AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Experiments

 \subsection{Experimental Results}

-\paragraph{Perception Tasks:} Table~\ref{count} presents the models' performance on fundamental circuit schematic recognition tasks.
+\paragraph{Perception Tasks:} Table~\ref{merged_perception_connect} presents the models' performance on fundamental circuit schematic recognition tasks.
 Specifically, component counting and classification, both of which are essential for accurate netlist extraction.
 Gemini achieves the best overall results.
 However, due to the complexity and diversity of component types, the models show limitations in accurate counting.
-For component type classification, Gemini performs well, reaching 94\% accuracy.
+For element type classification, Gemini performs well, reaching 94\% accuracy.
 Among open-source models, Qwen2.5-VL achieves 86\%, suggesting that open-source models still have room for improvement in component type recognition.

-Table~\ref{connect} presents the accuracy of MLLMs in identifying inter-device connectivity.
+The lower part of Table~\ref{merged_perception_connect} presents the accuracy of MLLMs in identifying inter-device connectivity.
 While the models can produce reasonably accurate predictions for local connections, they fall short in reconstructing the complete netlist.
-Even netlists produced by the best-performing model, Gemin-2.5-Pro, require substantial modifications to align with the ground truth.
-Closed-source models perform significantly better on these tasks, whereas some of the open-source models fail to produce outputs in the correct format.
+Even netlists produced by the best-performing model, Gemini, require substantial modifications to align with the ground truth.
+Closed-source models perform significantly better on these tasks, whereas Kimi-VL fail to produce outputs in the correct format.

-\newcolumntype{M}[1]{>{ \arraybackslash}m{#1}} \paragraph{Analysis Tasks:} Table~\ref{table:any} summarizes the models’ capabilities of analyzing AMS circuits, including schematic interpretation and understanding of trade-offs in circuit performance.
-In schematic interpretation, different MLLMs exhibit distinct strengths: Gemini demonstrates the highest accuracy in identifying and analyzing functional building blocks, while Grok-3 provides more accurate overall descriptions of circuit behavior.
+\paragraph{Analysis Tasks:} Table~\ref{tab:reasoning_advanced} summarizes the models’ capabilities of analyzing AMS circuits.
+In schematic interpretation(\textit{Reasoning}, \textit{Partition}, \textit{Caption}, \textit{Function}), different MLLMs exhibit distinct strengths: Gemini demonstrates the highest accuracy in identifying and analyzing functional building blocks, while Claude-Sonnet provides more accurate overall descriptions of circuit behavior.
+Gemini also demonstrated strong performance on other circuit-related images.
 Table~\ref{tab:tqa_performance} shows that current models can achieve relatively high accuracy in analyzing circuit knowledge designed for undergraduate and graduate education.
 However, they perform poorly in understanding the trade-offs between circuit performance metrics commonly encountered in industry.
 Even the best-performing model, GPT-4o, only achieves 58\% accuracy, indicating that LLMs currently lack a clear understanding of the expected performance characteristics of each circuit in the design process.

 \paragraph{Design Tasks:} Table~\ref{tab:design_res} shows the performance of the models in circuit design and testbench design tasks.
 For circuit design, Grok-3 and Claude-Sonnet achieve the best results.
 However, for testbench design, none of the current models can directly generate syntactically correct testbenches, with only occasionally exceptions of GPT-4o.
 One possible reason is that the current pretraining data lacks sufficient testbench-related knowledge.
 Additionally, the metrics that need to be measured vary across different circuits, making testbench generation highly challenging.